jinger12/final-maps-update/README.md

 This research builds upon the outcomes of a class project undertaken in DS 5110, with collaborators Jeff Cuartas and Yuan Kuang, and incorporates insights from prior projects executed in DS5010.

 # Findings
 Our study has facilitated the identification of key areas where the Maine Connectivity Authority (MCA) should direct infrastructure investment.
 These critical zones, characterized by an infrastructure score larger than a relative cultural score, have been delineated in darker red in the visual aid.

-Areas with infrastructure scores larger than cultural score are areas where improved infrastructure is needed.
+If an area has an infrastructure score that is larger than its cultural score, it results in a positive value.
+This indicates that the infrastructure in the area needs improvement.
+This means the infrastructure score isn't as high as it should be in relation to the cultural score.

+On the other hand, areas that have a negative value, shown in green, are in need of digital literacy improvement.
+This suggests that the cultural score of these areas is larger than the infrastructure score.
+The use of the term 'cultural score' here likely refers to an area's capacity to use and interact with digital technologies, including the general population's digital literacy.

 ```
 make infapop